jaelpark/JPyPlotRatio/README.md

-panelPrivateRowBounds | Dict `{panelIndex:(ymin,ymax),...}` | Dictionary of y-limits for each panel included in `panelPrivateScale` panelRatioPrivateScale | list `[panelIndex1,panelIndex2,...] | List of panels ratios that should have their own y-axis instead of a shared one panelRatioPrivateRowBounds | Dict `{panelIndex:(ymin,ymax),...}` | Dictionary of y-limits for each panel ratio included in `panelPrivateScale` xlabel | str or Dict `{colId:str, ...}` | xlabel for all panels (str), or dictionary of xlabels for each column ylabel | str | ylabel for all panels axisLabelSize | int | Axis label text size.
+panelPrivateRowBounds | Dict `{panelIndex:(ymin,ymax),...}` | Dictionary of y-limits for each panel included in `panelPrivateScale` panelRatioPrivateScale | list `[panelIndex1,panelIndex2,...] | List of panels ratios that should have their own y-axis instead of a shared one panelRatioPrivateRowBounds | Dict `{panelIndex:(ymin,ymax),...}` | Dictionary of y-limits for each panel ratio included in `panelPrivateScale` systPatchWidth | float | Fractional width of the systematic uncertainty patches with relation to the panel width.
+Default 0.065. xlabel | str or Dict `{colId:str, ...}` | xlabel for all panels (str), or dictionary of xlabels for each column ylabel | str | ylabel for all panels axisLabelSize | int | Axis label text size.
 Default 16